PaolinaCastany/Spotify_EDA/README.md

 This project explores my personal Spotify listening data to uncover patterns and insights about my music preferences and habits.
 Using Python, SQL, and Tableau, I processed raw data, performed analysis, and created visualizations to summarize my listening behavior.
 Below, I outline the steps taken in the project.

-### Data Processing with Python
+#### A. Data cleaning and integration (Spotify_data_cleaning_integration.ipynb notebook)
 To begin, I used Python in Google Colab to process the raw data files provided by Spotify.
 The data was in JSON format, which I loaded into a Pandas DataFrame for cleaning and transformation.
 Key steps included:
 - Cleaning and Enrichment: Converted timestamps into human-readable dates and extracted useful features like listening time (in minutes), date, hour, and month.
 - Spotify API Integration: To enhance the analysis, I used Spotify’s API to match track URIs in my data with additional metadata, such as artist genres.
 This allowed for deeper exploration of my genre preferences.

-### Genre Analysis and Clustering
+#### B. Genre Clustering (Spotify_genres.ipynb)

-After enriching the data with genre information from Spotify's API, I performed an in-depth analysis of musical genres in my listening history.
-The analysis involved several sophisticated techniques:
+Once I enriched the data with genre information from Spotify's API, I discovered there were over 900 unique genres.
+To make sense of this diversity, I applied a K-means clustering algorithm to group them.

-#### Genre Clustering
+Initially, the clustering results were inconclusive.
+To improve accuracy, I iteratively refined the process by introducing weighted clustering and implementing custom rules.

-To better understand patterns in my music taste, I implemented a weighted K-means clustering algorithm that groups similar genres together.
-The process included:
+Here is an overview of these steps:

 - **Genre Preprocessing**: Standardized genre names and created a hierarchical mapping of related genres.
 Here's an example of how genres are preprocessed: